-It's interesting to see how interest in magnesium increases as the years go by.
-This can't simply be considered a passing fad.
-The data on magnesium deficiency in the Spanish population are worrying and highlight the need to pay attention to magnesium supplementation.
+It's interesting to see how interest in magnesium is increasing over the years.
+This can't simply be dismissed as a passing fad.
+Data on magnesium deficiency in the Spanish population are worrying and highlight the need to pay attention to magnesium supplementation.

 Prevalent deficiency:

-Studies such as one conducted by the Spanish Nutrition Foundation indicate that approximately 80% of the Spanish population has calcium and magnesium intakes below the daily recommendations.
-Daily intake recommendations:
+Studies such as the one conducted by the Spanish Nutrition Foundation indicate that approximately 80% of the Spanish population consumes less calcium and magnesium than the recommended daily intake.
+Recommended daily intake:

 According to the European Food Safety Authority (EFSA), the recommended daily intake of magnesium is 300 mg/day for women and 350 mg/day for men.
 For children, the amounts vary between 170 and 300 mg/day, depending on age.
 Essential functions:

-Magnesium is involved in reducing tiredness and fatigue, proper muscle function, and maintaining normal teeth and bones, among many other benefits.
+Magnesium is involved in reducing tiredness and fatigue, the proper functioning of muscles, and the maintenance of teeth and bones in normal condition, among many other things.

-Food Sources: Magnesium is found naturally in a variety of foods, including nuts, seeds, dark green leafy vegetables, some fruits (such as bananas, avocados, and peaches), and grains.
-However, many modern foods may not provide adequate amounts of magnesium due to the decline of the nutrient in today's diet.
-Supplementation on the Rise: Since many diets cannot guarantee the recommended intakes of magnesium , supplementation has become increasingly popular.
-There are a wide range of magnesium supplements on the market, and they are generally considered safe for the general population when taken as directed.
-So what?
-Considering that many diets cannot guarantee the recommended intakes, supplements are an important option to consider.
-The best magnesium on the market, the Longevitas Magnesium Formula .
-In the form of Bisglycinate, it is the latest generation of magnesium and guarantees the highest absorption rates among magnesium compounds on the market without unwanted side effects.
+Food Sources: Magnesium is found naturally in a variety of foods, including nuts, seeds, dark green leafy vegetables, some fruits (such as bananas, avocados, and peaches), and cereals.
+However, many modern foods may not provide adequate amounts of magnesium due to the decline in nutrients in today's diets.
+Increased Supplementation: Since many diets cannot guarantee the recommended intakes of magnesium , supplementation has become increasingly popular.
+There is a wide range of magnesium supplements available on the market, and they are generally considered safe for the general population when taken as directed.
+So what do we do?
+Given that many diets cannot guarantee the recommended intakes, supplements are an important option to consider.
+The best magnesium on the market is Longevitas Magnesium Formula .
+In bisglycinate form, it is the latest generation of magnesium and guarantees the highest absorption rates among magnesium compounds on the market without unwanted side effects.

 |